allistaircota/allistaircota.github.io/_posts/2021-12-15-rate-my-restaurant.md

 - Dining and customer experience have far more impact on the rating compared to restaurant attributes, as indicated by comparing token coefficients to numeric and categorical feature coefficients.
-- Food taste has a noticeable impact on the rating, as descriptions like ‘bland’, ‘gross’, ‘disgust’ and ‘tasteless’ fall within the top 20 negative coefficient values.
+- Food taste has a noticeable impact on the rating, as descriptions like ‘gross’, ‘bland’, and ‘tasteless’ fall within the top 20 negative coefficient values.
 - Staff deemed as ‘rude’ by the customer will lead to a noticeable decrease in rating.
-- Quick serving times are more likely to increase the rating, as indicated by the high positive coefficients for tokens like ‘quickly’ and ‘fast’.
 - For chain restaurants, the rating tends to decrease with increasing number of branches.